 We must approve any work on or around any natural gas infrastructure.
 Apply for our approval of your construction or excavation project and we will review your application and contact you.
-Construction cannot start until we locate and mark underground gas utilities.
+We cannot process your request without all required information and documents.
+Construction cannot start until you receive our response letter, and we locate and mark underground natural gas utilities.

 Read all the steps before you start the application

 The steps list your responsibilities and possible timelines.

 Request natural gas infrastructure drawings for your project area: